marinamadaras/CHIPxDeception/modules/response-generator-gemini/README.md

 ## Usage
 Instructions:
-1. Make sure to have [an API key for Gemini](https://ai.google.dev/gemini-api/docs/api-key), and set the `GEMINI_API_KEY` environment variable in the module's `compose.yml` to it
+1. Make sure to have obtained [an API key for Gemini](https://ai.google.dev/gemini-api/docs/api-key), and set the `GEMINI_API_KEY` environment variable in the module's `config.env` to it
 2. Configure `core-modules.yaml` to use this module as the response generator.

 ## Input/Output